My Notepad Runneth Over...

 Again, where I would have loved this if they would’ve broken it up and spread it out throughout the night, as it got more and more convoluted and strange, this just felt like they were throwing crap at the wall to see what sticks.
 Ultimately, this is why I feel like I have pages and pages of summaries with nothing exciting to say.

 So with that, it's time to move on and share what I saw as I give you...

 The Wicker Breakdown:

-- Then Bill Murray's nerdy character arrives at his brother's apartment.
-Richard plays said brother and he is also a nerd.
+Then Bill Murray's nerdy character arrives at his brother's apartment.
+Richard plays said brother, and he is also a nerd.
 Murray's plan is to borrow the apartment to sleep with Gilda's nerdy character.
-Gilda then shows up has a couple nerdy interactions with Richard and then is left alone with Murray who gets very date rapey as he fills her with drinks to "make this easier."
-Once again, this rubbed me the wrong way especially when it works and Gilda's body goes limp as they make out.
+Gilda then shows up has a couple of nerdy interactions with Richard and then is left alone with Murray who gets very date-rapey as he fills her with drinks to "make this easier."
+Once again, this rubbed me the wrong way especially when it works, and Gilda's body goes limp as they make out.
 It doesn't help that the audience is cheering this on without the slightest sense of shock.
 Luckily, Gilda is saved by her mom, who dropped by early to pick Gilda up.
-For some reason, Richard then returns to flirt with the mom and everything ends hunky-dory.
+For some reason, Richard then returns to flirt with the mom, and everything ends hunky-dory.

 This season is making it harder and harder to come up with my favorite moments but here's what I've managed to find.
 First, I like finally seeing the Chico Esquella sketch that I remembered as a kid because his intro sketch was quite a bit of a letdown.
 Next, A Bird For All Season was a fun short film with bird playing the part of the humans.
 Finally, there were aspects of the Two Mile Island sketch that I really wanted to like.